brunokoga/Montevideo/advanced_dir/prestigeClasses/holyVindicator.md

 **Bloodrain (Su)** : At 9th level, while his stigmata are bleeding, the vindicator's harmful channeled energy is accompanied by a burst of sacred or profane liquid energy, increasing the damage by 1d6.
 Creatures failing their saves against the channeled energy become sickened and take 1d6 points of bleed damage each round.
 Affected creatures can attempt a new save every round to end the sickened and bleed effects.

-**Divine Retribution (Sp** : At 10th level, when a vindicator confirms a critical hit, he may sacrifice a prepared 3rd-level spell or available 3rd-level spell slot to invoke _ [bestow curse](../../spell_dir/bestowCurse#_bestow-curse)_ upon the target as an immediate action (using the vindicator's caster level.
+**Divine Retribution (Sp)** : At 10th level, when a vindicator confirms a critical hit, he may sacrifice a prepared 3rd-level spell or available 3rd-level spell slot to invoke _ [bestow curse](../../spell_dir/bestowCurse#_bestow-curse)_ upon the target as an immediate action (using the vindicator's caster level).
 The save DC increases by +2 if his weapon has a ×3 critical multiplier, or by +4 if it is ×4.
 The vindicator can also use this ability in response to being critically hit, even if the attack incapacitates or kills the vindicator.